S.Africas Ramaphosa To Announce inclusive Coalition Cabinet - UrduPoint

 Congratulatory messages continued to pour in for the leader who was re-elected as president on Friday and will be inaugurated on June 19.

-US President Joe Biden also congratulated Ramaphosa, adding that he looked forward to the two countries "continuing our work together".
+US President Joe Biden said he looked forward to the two countries "continuing our work together".

+The African Union (AU) chairperson Moussa Faki said he looked "forward to continuing to work with you on our shared Continental agenda to which you have been a strong champion".

+Namibia's president Nangolo Mbumba congratulated his "dear brother" Ramaphosa.
+He was confident he would continue to lead the country to "greater heights", he added.

 The election marked a historic turning point for South Africa, ending three decades of dominance by the ANC of the late Nelson Mandela.